gshankar165/Texture_converter/README.md

 What is Tex converter?
 Render man requires .tex files for rendering any image file.
 This tool generates .tex files of any image file.
-The tool is developed by TD Girijashankar Senapati, Academy cloud tech team.